superggbond/mFABIO/docs/documentation/04_mFABIO_Example.md

 [6,]    1
 ```

-*  Genotypes of cis-SNPs (optional): You may include the genotypes of all the cis-SNPs used in predicting GReX to accoungt for pleiotropic effects.
+*  Genotypes of cis-SNPs (optional): You may include the genotypes of all the cis-SNPs used in predicting GReX to account for pleiotropic effects.
 The input genotypes are expected as a R matrix with no requirements on the row or column names, but the row order of the individuals here should be consistent with that in the predicted GReX matrix as well as the phenotype vector.
 An example can be found here:
 ```r
 > dim(example_data$X)
 [1] 2000 1000